tans105/cjc/README.md

-# CSV JSON Converter (cjc)
+# CSV to JSON Converter (cjc)
-Convert CSV to equivalent Json using Rest Based Web Service call
+Convert,filter and aggregate the CSV  and return the equivalent Json using Rest Based Web Service call

 Sample Request Json :